 I consistently hear this one question from prospective clients: “Do I really need a lawyer for this case?”
 I never recommend that a person handle their own criminal matter.
 This may seem somewhat self-serving, given that attorneys make a living representing people, but there are significant advantages to hiring a lawyer for your case.

-When you hire an attorney, you’re hiring someone who knows the area of law under which you’ve been charged.
+When you hire a Philadelphia Criminal Attorney, you’re hiring someone who knows the area of law under which you’ve been charged.
 In other words, you’re hiring an expert.

 Bottom line: the legal system can be confusing, and even if you’ve done all the research on your case, there’s no substitute for having an experienced attorney advocate on your behalf.